 How do I know where the course is being held?

-Every single course location and date is posted on the: Homepage, Course dates page, Course location pages and the Cell Phone Friendly page
+Every single course location and date is posted on the: Homepage, Course dates page, and the Cell Phone Friendly page

 Problem accessing the information?